The Ultimate Feng Shui Master Algorithm. Feng Shui = Intention + Relationship + Ritual. Top Feng Shui ‘Recipe’ for

 For example, studies have shown that crime rates are famously linked to the number of broken windows, and the amount of litter and graffiti in the area.
 But even asymmetry, clutter and wonky edges promote bad behaviour because such visual disorder primes and activates negative mental metaphors such as ‘crooked politician’, etc. As the old English nursery rhyme suggests, “There was a crooked man, and he walked a crooked mile…And they all lived together in a little-crooked house.”
 On the other hand, studies suggest that if you surround yourself with photos of smart people like Einstein, your creativity and intelligence will be boosted.
 Of course, the biggest priming effect is how we think and talk to ourselves that makes the difference.
 You could be living in a perfect feng shui environment and lead a miserable life because of negative thinking and limiting beliefs and vice versa.
 The feng shui of Nelson Mandela’s prison cell clearly didn’t affect him in a bad way.

 Externalisation of the problems, focusing and anchoring

 Feng shui works partly because it helps people to get a healthy perspective and distance from their problems or desires.
 The external environment becomes a metaphor for understanding the issue.
-Focus is the key to the realisation and execution of our goals and plans.
+The focus is the key to the realisation and execution of our goals and plans.
 And it also becomes an anchoring solution to the problem.
 With physical changes that are visually present, we anchor the positive intentions and focus to feng shui rituals which are basically physical affirmations.

 Feng shui bias and belief systems